AzureAD/azure-activedirectory-library-for-java/README.md

 ## We Value and Adhere to the Microsoft Open Source Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Logging

-The Library uses The Simple Logging Facade for Java (SLF4J) as a simple facade or abstraction for various logging frameworks.

-By default Pii (personally identifiable information) is not logged.
-Instance of AuthenticationContext can be configured to log Pii by setting logPii property to true:

-AuthenticationContext ctx = new AuthenticationContext(...);
-ctx.setLogPii(true);